nomacs – Image Lounge is licensed under the GNU General Public License v3

 Ubuntu and Linux Mint

-- nomacs is included in the official repositories of Fedora, so just install it
+- nomacs is included in the official repositories.

 - nomacs is officially available on Arch Linux, simply install it with:

 - update your FreeBSD repository and change directory to /usr/ports/graphics/nomacs (if your repository directory is the default, otherwise change to the particular directory)